Advertisements

 Suraiya with her mother and grandmother

-She was the lead actress opposite Prithviraj Kapoor in the movie Ishaara released in 1943, and by the time of the shooting of the movie, she was only around 13 years.
+Suraiya played the lead opposite Prithviraj Kapoor in the film Ishaara, released in 1943.
+At the time of shooting, she was only about 13 years old.

-In the mid-1940s Hindi film industry had three singing stars and the interesting fact was that all three were Muslims.
-Suraiya, Noor Jahan, and Khursheed Bano were three singing stars at that time.
-Noor Jehan was on the top when Suraiya was making her mark in the industry.
+In the mid 1940s, the Hindi film industry had three major singing stars.
+All three were Muslims.
+Suraiya, Noor Jehan, and Khursheed Bano were the leading singing stars of that time.
+Noor Jehan was already at the top when Suraiya was beginning to establish her place in the industry.

 Noor Jahan and Khursheed Bano left for Pakistan after the partition but Suraiya stayed back.
 Noor Jehan was titled as Malika-e-Tarannum in Pakistan.